DannyGaev/ExtensionCreator/README.md

 *Using your Chrome Extension*:
 1. Navigate to the puzzle piece in the top right of Google Chrone
-2. "Pin" your Extension; it will now always be within direct reach
+2. "Pin" your extension; it will now always be within direct reach
 3. Enjoy your new extension!